qri-io/rfcs/text/0022-remotes.md

 The plan of action is as follows:

 * Add a flag to Qri's backend to run it as a remote.
 This will work similarily to the current "read-only" flag, disabling most write functionality.
-* Add APIs to the backend that search a similar purpose to what the Registry is doing now: `POST /dataset` in particular.
+* Add APIs to the backend that serve a similar purpose to what the Registry is doing now: `POST /dataset` in particular.
 * Get enough APIs in the backend such that it can be run as a remote which provides availability to users that want it.
 * Add functionality to Qri's command-line to publish to this remote instead of, or in addition to the public Registry.
 * Over time, move the rest of the functionality from the Registry into the backend remote.